veertuinc/anka-docs/_partials/arm/Anka Virtualization/registry/add/_index.md

   url                      Registry URL

 options:
-  -f,--force               Do not perform a connectivity checks
+  -f,--force               Do not perform a connectivity checks for the url
 ```